gangwug/MetaCycle/README.md

 This repository contains the ongoing development version of MetaCycle.

 ## Introduction
-MetaCycle is an R package for evaluating periodicity in large scale time-series datasets.
+MetaCycle (Wu G et al., Bioinformatics, 2016) is an R package for evaluating periodicity in large scale time-series datasets.
 This package provides two functions-
 **meta2d** and **meta3d**.
-For analyzing time-series datasets without individual information, **meta2d** is suggested, which incorporates ARSER(Yang R and Su Z, Bioinformatics, 2010), JTK_CYCLE(Hughes ME et al., 2010, J Biol Rhythms) and Lomb-Scargle(Glynn EF, et al., Bioinformatics, 2006) in the detection of interested rhythms.
+For analyzing time-series datasets without individual information, **meta2d** is suggested, which incorporates ARSER(Yang R and Su Z, Bioinformatics, 2010), JTK_CYCLE(Hughes ME et al., J Biol Rhythms, 2010) and Lomb-Scargle(Glynn EF, et al., Bioinformatics, 2006) in the detection of interested rhythms.
 For analyzing time-series datasets with individual information, **meta3d** is suggested, which takes use of any one of these three methods to analyze time-series data individual by individual and gives out integrated values based on analysis result of each individual.